 In addition, this service offers high-yield savings account without fees or minimum balance requirements.
 Other banking perks include online bill pay, surcharge-free ATMs, and overdraft protection up to $200.
 Learn more in our Chime Bank Review.

 The Extra Card is a rewards debit card that connects to your checking account to pay for your purchases.
 While Extra functions like a debit card with daily balance payments, your payment history reports to the three credit bureaus.
-Your purchases can earn 1% back, and monthly plans start at $7.
+Your purchases can earn 1% back, and annual plans start at $149 or $20 a month.
 Get all of the details in our Extra Debit Card Review.

 Kikoff Review FAQs